TharaniDJ/ballerina-library/updated_8510.md

 The updated OpenAPI file will be added to the centralized API specification repository, and the system will create a pull request containing the new spec version.

 ##### (ii) Regenerate the Corresponding Connector
-The system will then regenerate the connector in its dedicated repository using the existing AI-driven connector generation pipeline supported by Ballerina.
+The system will then regenerate the connector in its dedicated repository using the existing AI-driven connector generation pipeline (developed by another internship project) supported by Ballerina.
 ##### (iii) Intelligent Change Detection via AI
 Instead of comparing raw OpenAPI specifications—which can be noisy and difficult to diff—the system compares the generated connector source code, which has a well-defined structure fully controlled by Ballerina.